mockk/mockk/README.md

 ## Settings file

-To adjust parameters globaly there is a posibility to specify few settings in a resource file:
+To adjust parameters globaly there is a posibility to specify few settings in a resource file.

 How to use:
  1. create `io/mockk/settings.properties` file in resources.